ivan-kleshnin/profile.checklist/README.md

 Focus on what you did in the job – don't just claim "my job was X".
 Accomplishments should be unique to you, not just a list of what someone else did.
 Avoid being vague and generic – the more specific are your claims, the better.

+#### Skills

+Avoid repetitions and redundancy: HTML, XML, XHTML, HTML5, DHTML...
+HTML5 or just HTML is enough, given that modern search engines will consider your text relevant for all the others.
+And unless you're a Java developer – you can easily forget about XML.
+Same goes for
+CSS3.
+Those numbers don't add value to your knowledge, they are mostly visual clutter.
+Avoid skills like Microsoft Word, Markdown and other skills you must have by definition.
+If you don't have anything else to put there – it's probably too early for you to look for a programming job.

 #### Style